HOW TO SOLVE PROBLEMS USING

 After the major predicaments have been simplified in easy to understand terms and cleansed of the minor issues, then the third step in harnessing the help of our untapped potential is to “throw” them into the subconscious in the order of importance, which we have rated them during the early stages.

 Meanwhile, as all of these processes are happening inside our subconscious, we go on with the task of daily living, unhampered.
 This is because we are not fully involved in finding the solutions of the problems; our mind has automatically allocated a small, almost insignificant portion of itself to tackling the different predicaments.
-These parts or segments which have been assigned to the hierarchy of our problems may seem insignificant to us, yet they are able to do the task.
+These parts or segments that have been assigned to the hierarchy of our problems may seem insignificant to us, yet they are able to do the task.
 Our mind knows what is best for itself.
 It does not assign more resources on any one single task running inside our subconscious at the expense of our daily, normal life.

 There is a very little known saying that if you have a problem and you want it solved to “sleep on it”.
 This simple rule is true, but the three steps outlined above are still necessary before dozing off to dreamland.